WRAPUP 1-Credit Suisse shaken by aftershocks of Greensill insolvency | Business

 Credit Suisse has so far made $3.05 billion worth of payments to investors.
 It has said further liquidation proceeds will be paid out "as soon as practicable".
 There are questions over the insurance contracts that underpinned Greensill's securities, which were meant to protect investors in the event of a default.

-Japanese insurer Tokio Marine, which provided $4.6 billion of coverage to Greensill credit notes, said that it was investigating the validity of those policies which it inherited when it bought Insurance Australia Group in 2019.
+Japanese insurer Tokio Marine, which provided $4.6 billion of coverage to Greensill credit notes through an Australian unit, said that it was investigating the validity of those policies which it inherited when it bought the unit from Insurance Australia Group in 2019.
 A source familiar with the situation said the policies were directly linked to the $10 billion in funds frozen by Credit Suisse.

 In a note to investors on Tuesday, Credit Suisse said it had not been informed of any insurance cancellation "until very recently," and that existing policies from Insurance Australia had remained unchanged.
 Credit Suisse declined comment on the Tokio Marine probe.